UKPLab/sentence-transformers/examples/sentence_transformer/applications/computing-embeddings/README.rst

    #         [0.1046, 0.1411, 1.0000]])

 .. note::
    Even though we talk about sentence embeddings, you can use Sentence Transformers for shorter phrases as well as for longer texts with multiple sentences.
-See `Input Sequence Length <#input-sequence-length>`_ for notes on embeddings for longer texts.
+See :ref:`input-sequence-length` for notes on embeddings for longer texts.

 Initializing a Sentence Transformer Model
 -----------------------------------------

 The first step is to load a pretrained Sentence Transformer model.
-You can use any of the models from the `Pretrained Models <../../docs/sentence_transformer/pretrained_models.html>`_ or a local model.
+You can use any of the models from the `Pretrained Models <../../../../docs/sentence_transformer/pretrained_models.html>`_ or a local model.
 See also :class:`~sentence_transformers.SentenceTransformer` for information on parameters.

 ::